rawiriblundell/wiki.bash-hackers.org/syntax/arrays.md

 -v](commands/builtin/unset#portability_considerations) when unsetting
 variables with unset.

-\<note warning\> Specifying unquoted array elements as arguments to any command, such as with the syntax above **may cause [pathname expansion](/syntax/expansion/globs) to occur** due to the presence of glob characters.
+| :warning:  Specifying unquoted array elements as arguments to any
+command, such as with the syntax above **may cause [pathname expansion](/syntax/expansion/globs) to occur** due to the presence of glob characters.